DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 4 - Cloud Application Security.md

         * Cloud-Based WAF
             * 3rd-party service that remotely filters malicious traffic
             * also protects against DDoS
-* Extensible Markup Language (XML) Firewall
+* Extensible Markup Language (XML) Firewall/Gateway
     * used to protect services that rely on XML based interfaces including some web apps
     * provides request validation and filtering, rate limiting, and traffic management
-    * usually implemented as a proxy
+    * usually implemented as a go-between or proxy for accessing an API
+    * can implement other controls suchs as DLP, antivirus and anti-malware services
 * Database Activity Monitoring (DAM)
     * combines network data and database audit info in real time to analyze database activity or unwanted, anomalous, or unexpected behavior
+    * layer 7 device that understands SQL commands
     * monitors applicaiton activity, privileged access, and detects attacks through behavioral analysis
+    * can detect and stop malicious commands from executing on a SQL server
     * most CSPs offer some form of DAM tooling
 * API Gateway
     * monitors traffic to your application services, exposed as API endpoints
     * provides authentication and key validation services that control API access
     * Example: AWS API Gateway, Azure API Management, Apigee, GCP API Endpoints

-Firewall Considerations In a Cloud Environment
+**Firewall Considerations In a Cloud Environment**
 * filter incoming traffic to protect our cloud hosted workloads
 * Cost
     * cost is one the reasons for WAF popularity